Coyote6/drupal-8-grapesjs/README.md

 # WARNING!
 This is just a sandbox at the moment.
 Security checks are not in place and things are probably not done the proper way.
 Use at your own risk!

+[Drupal 7 version can be found here](https://github.com/Coyote6/drupal-7-grapesjs)... it is more up-to-date than this one at this time.
+The JavaScripts and plugins on the Drupal 7 version are a bit more complete.

 ## To Install & Configure:
 1. Place module in modules folder.
 2. Download grapesjs (https://github.com/artf/grapesjs/tree/master) and place it in the libs/ and name the folder grapesjs.